 is WAS the cheapest electronic drum set that’s actually useful.
 That is, until the Nitro (above) came along.

-But I still have an in-depth review on the DM6 lying around.
+But I still have an in-depth review of the DM6 lying around.
 It covers all the tricky questions: from playing Rock Band for Playstation on it to connecting it to a computer.

 I hope I could convince you that choosing an electronic drum set isn’t that difficult once you know what to look for.

-I also hope you saw that an electronic drum kit isn’t just an acoustic set turned more quiet, but that it can improve your practice, your stage performance or your recording – and even open up new dimensions to your creativity.
+I also hope you saw that an electronic drum kit isn’t just an acoustic set turned quieter, but that it can improve your practice, your stage performance or your recording – and even open up new dimensions to your creativity.

 If you’ve got a question about any of the e-drum sets reviewed here, I’ll gladly answer them in the comments.
 And I’d love to hear about your experiences with any of these kits!